cs1302uga/cs1302-tutorials/packages.md

 ## Prerequisites

 This tutorial assumes that the reader has a knowledge of basic Unix commands and experience working with a command-line text editor (e.g. emacs, vi, etc.).
+To get the most out of this tutorial, you should follow along and take notes.

 ## Java Packages